 Generously supported by the Great Britain Sasakawa Foundation, the prize will be awarded for the first time in February 2024.

-The 2025 Great Britain Sasakawa Foundation Translation Prize shortlist
+The 2025 Great Britain Sasakawa Foundation Translation Prize Shortlist

 Polly Barton for a translation of Hunchback by Saou Ichikawa (Viking, Penguin Random House)